Customer story or case study? Why the difference impacts your conversion rate

 The case study

-The term’s been used by sales and marketing teams for decades.
-It’s easily understood.
-And many businesses have churned them out (often created by salespeople) to demonstrate their value to prospective customers.
+This term’s been used by sales and marketing teams for decades, and everyone feels they get it.
+Many businesses have churned out case studies (often created by salespeople) to demonstrate their value to prospective customers.
 Fair play.

 Problem